How to make friends with vulnerability

 go at your own pace

 I look their way.
 “I knew I shouldn’t tell you,” says one.
-I’m writing about vulnerability 🙂 so I ask… He just told them he plays golf when there is no surf.
+Me?
+I’m writing about vulnerability 🙂 so I ask and he tells me he just told them he plays golf when there is no surf.

 They all surf together.
 They see golf as a gentlemen’s sport.
-He withheld telling them until now.
-My guess is he wants to belong.
+He’s withheld telling them until now.
+Of course he wants to belong.

-Something in the friendly banter or somehow today was different and he cracked open his protection and let them into his authenticity.
+Something in the friendly banter or somehow today was different and he cracked open his protection and was real.
 Showed up regardless of the fallout.
+In doing that he belonged first and foremost to himself.
+Yay!

 It’s not a biggie.
 But you get the idea from this example, of everyday vulnerability.

 Do you carry a fear of a past experience repeating itself?
-Our survival instincts endeavouring to protect us from past pain we imagine will be re-experienced.
-This could be the most common veil over vulnerability that I see.
+Like maybe you’ll be jeered at?
+This is the most common veil over vulnerability that I see.
+It’s one I’m familiar with in myself.

 - It’s ok to be messy and not have it all together in vulnerability – stay open